jfh3/PYFIT-FF/README.md

 ## Citing PYFIT-FF

-If you use PYFIT-FF to generate an interatomic potential used in a publication please used the relevant citation
+If you use PYFIT-FF to generate an interatomic potential used in a publication please use the relevant citation

 # Installation